"If a man dies, will he live again?"

 Revelation By Spirits Unworthy of Credence

 (9) There are thus many questions left unanswered by unaided human reasoning.
 If we cannot get the complete answer from science or from philosophy, where should we expect to obtain it?
 As we cannot get it from ourselves, evidently we must expect a revelation from without.
 Some profess to receive this revelation through spiritism.
 Space does not permit a full discussion of this subject, but we are convinced that spiritism, where it is not fraud or trickery, as much of it is, is a manifestation of evil spirits, the fallen angels.
-Yahweh God warns us very strongly against consulting those who have familiar spirits, and declares that all who do these things are an abomination to him. -- Deuteronomy 18:9-12; Leviticus 19:31; Isaiah 8:19,20.
+Jehovah our God warns us very strongly against consulting those who have familiar spirits, and declares that all who do these things are an abomination to him. -- Deuteronomy 18:9-12; Leviticus 19:31; Isaiah 8:19,20.

 The Answer From the Word of God